i1ystery/PythonProjects/README.md

-# PythonProjects by Max Kuzma
+# PythonProjects that were done while I was studying